 Management acceptance and application user tolerance of moderate downtime caused by failures

 A common approach to achieving HA is the failover cluster

 , in which the primary production system is supplemented by a (typically identical) standby system, with shared storage and a cluster IP address that follows the active member.
 In the event of a production system failure, the standby assumes the production workload, taking over the programs and services formerly running on the failed primary, including Caché.
-This type of solution, provided at the operating system level, includes Microsoft Windows Server Clusters, HP ServiceGuard, IBM PowerHA SystemMirror, Veritas Cluster Server, and Red Hat Enterprise Linux HA, as described in the appendixes of this guide.

 The standby server must be capable of handling normal production workloads for as long as it may take to restore the failed primary.
 Optionally, the standby can become the primary, with the failed primary becoming the standby once it is restored.